-Tax preparers should work closely with an independent insurance agent to assess their exposure and determine the types of business insurance that they need.
-Consider the following types of basic business insurance coverage:
+Tax preparers should work closely with an independent insurance agent to identify their exposures and determine the types of business insurance that they need to fill the gaps.
+Start by considering the following coverages:

-You may also want to consider endorsements to your business owners policy or standalone policies that provide the following types of coverage:
+You may also want to consider endorsements to your business owners policy or additional standalone policies that provide the following coverages:

-If you work out of your home full-time or even just some of the time, you may be uninsured or underinsured if you think you have coverage under your homeowners insurance policy.
+If you work out of your home full-time or even just part time, you may be uninsured or underinsured if you think your homeowners insurance policy has you covered.

 If you have a home office, you have several options in order to make sure you have appropriate coverage:

 The most important coverage you need as a tax preparer is professional liability insurance, or tax preparers errors and omissions (E&O) insurance.
 Thousands of lawsuits are filed against tax preparers every year.
-Your E&O policy protects you if you are sued for mistakes in your work.
+Your E&O policy protects you if you’re sued for mistakes in your work.
 Consider these examples:

-Tax preparers E&O insurance provides coverage for costs related to your errors (e.g., IRS penalties and interest due to your mistakes) as well as costs related to your defense in a lawsuit (court costs, attorney fees, settlements and judgments) up to the limits of your policy.
+Tax preparers E&O insurance provides coverage for costs related to your errors (e.g., IRS penalties and interest due to your mistakes) as well as costs related to your defense in a lawsuit (court costs, attorney fees, settlements and judgments) up to your policy limits.

-Tax preparers professional liability insurance is generally affordable and is truly invaluable in protecting you from financial devastation.
-Your premium is based on several factors including but not limited to the following:
+Tax preparers professional liability insurance is generally affordable and absolutely invaluable in protecting you from financial devastation.
+Your premium is based on several factors including, but not limited to, the following: